bobymicroby/elmo/README.md

 ## Multithreading

 RxJava is so popular with Android developers because it makes switching computation contexts easy.
 Elmo makes it even easier.
-What most of you want is to render your model on your main thread, and do model updates and execute commands concurrently, so you will not ever have to block.
+What most of us want is to render our model on the main thread, do model updates and execute side-effects concurrently.

 So to have a Update that asynchronously do updates and executes commands you can do: